 As a form of artificial intelligence, machine learning uses massive amounts of data to aid algorithms and improve its predictions.
 Whilst studying, you’ll learn about regression algorithms, neural networks and decision trees.
 Typical courses covered range from Neural Networks, Machine Learning Algorithms, Python, Deep Learning and Artificial Intelligence.

 (ISC)² conducted a survey in the united states and found that 70% of cyber candidates were required to have a certification by employers.
 There are a number of professional qualifications which are available from organisations such as the British Computer Society (BCS) and CompTIA that will help you enhance your CV and desirability to hiring managers.
-Entry-level IT certifications will show employers that you have the necessary skills and knowledge to work in cybersecurity without a degree.
+Some of the most popular qualifications for cyber security are Entry-level IT certifications, it show employers that you have the necessary skills and knowledge to work in cybersecurity without a degree.